Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 The following will be a recap of a story from another conversation with Gemini Ai, we are moving it here to continue.
 Below will include recap of each day, recaps of character development, story locations, and game systems.

-# We are currently in the Morning of Day 18.
+# We are currently in the Early/Mid Afternoon of Day 19.

 ## Quick Recap - Day by Day: